-The program consists of a week-long service learning program offered in partnership with Mercado Global, a social enterprise organization based in Guatemala.
+The program consists of an online course with an embedded week-long service learning program offered in partnership with Mercado Global, a social enterprise organization based in Guatemala.
 Participants will begin working with Mercado Global prior to departure to gain experience with their United States-side operations before experiencing the Guatemalan segment during the travel portion of the program.
 Participants will be expected to develop a presentation as a group on the international market, which will be presented to the Mercado Global team once in Guatemala, and to assist with Mercado Global trunk sales in order to gain familiarity with the organization and their work.

 ACCOMMODATIONS & TRAVEL

 Students stay at local hotels for the duration of the program.
 The group will be based in Panajachel, a small town located on Lake Atitlán and approximately three hours from Guatemala City Airport.
 The program cost includes round-trip airfare to and from Guatemala with the group as well as all in-country transportation.

 All students must submit proof to the Study Abroad Office that they are covered by overseas health insurance for the duration of their program abroad.
 Students are encouraged to have worldwide insurance which covers (at minimum) comprehensive hospitalization, prescription medication, medical evacuation, and repatriation of remains.